-Adults should take the fosamprenavir oral suspension without food.
+Adults should take fosamprenavir oral suspension without food.
 Children should take the oral suspension with food.
-If your child vomits within 30 minutes after taking a dose of fosamprenavir, the dose should be repeated.
-Shake the oral suspension vigorously before each use.
+Shake fosamprenavir oral suspension well before each use.
+If your child vomits within 30 minutes after taking aof fosamprenavir, repeat the dose.

 Always take fosamprenavir in combination with other HIV medicines.

 If you take too much fosamprenavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take fosamprenavir, see the FDA drug label.

 What should I do if I forget a dose?

 If you miss a dose of fosamprenavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.